 Although a thriving city, a large majority of the Cadiz land area remains rural which reflects the area’s primary root in farming.
 Consequently, this also meant that the city has a lot of space to develop into should the people of Cadiz opt for a transition.

 Cadiz City Tourist Spots

-As an agricultural region around north, Cadiz burgeons primary for its sugarcane products which it passes to the nearby city of Victorias for further processing.
+As an agricultural region around the north, Cadiz burgeons is primary for its sugarcane products which it passes to the nearby city of Victorias for further processing.
 Almost 2/3 of its overall agricultural area is dedicated to the planting of sugarcane.

-For a city that has direct access to seawater, the city of province never runs out of needed supply in fish.
+For a city that has direct access to seawater, the city of the province never runs out of the needed supply of fish.
 As the Visayan Sea has been a thriving source of diverse aquatic resources, the city is also being envisioned as a seafood center in line with the tourist destinations of the island.
 Within the barangays of Tiglawigan and Daga alone, the making of dried fish and the manufacturing of boats is a major source of income for its settlers.

 When not planting crops for harvest or crossing the seawaters to catch fish, other inhabitants of the place make a living conducting business or by being employed to a company.

 Tawhay in Lakawon Island | Cadiz City Tourist Spots

 Things to Do In Cadiz City | Tourist Spots